jeffersonvivanco/C_Notes/README.md

   the fly.
 * You can use this technique to easily test a program with buffers of precise lengths.
 * This technique can be applied to overwrite the return address in a program with an exact value.
+* shellcode: instructions that tell the program to restore privilages and open a shell prompt.

+### Using the Environment
+* Sometimes a buffer is too small to hold even shellcode.
+* Environment variables are used by the user shell for a variety of things, but what they are used for isn't as important as the fact they are located on the stack and can be set from the shell.
+  * ex: setting an env variable called MYVAR to the string test -> export MYVAR=test